Mussel Containment Program

 Glen Canyon National Recreation Area has received a targeted annual base operational budget of $750,000 for quagga and zebra mussel containment, prevention, and enforcement beginning FY14.

 Glen Canyon will utilize the new funds to hire and support 20+ NPS aquatic invasive species staff (primarily seasonal) to meet quagga mussel containment goals through an extensive visitor education effort at park launch ramps, marinas, and in local communities, as well as online and through public events.
 The new funds will also be used to continue to monitor the distribution and abundance of quagga mussels in Lake Powell and to support early detection of other aquatic invasive species.

 U.S. Fish and Wildlife Service and the State of Utah have provided supplemental funds to help support the NPS quagga mussel program.
-Glen Canyon National Recreation Area will continue to use funds as provided by partners for additional staff and equipment to help support containment efforts in FY14.
+Glen Canyon National Recreation Area will continue to use funds as provided by partners for additional staff and equipment to help support containment efforts.
 Continued partner supplemental funding would be an effective way to enhance National Park Service containment efforts.